Frechet Borel Ideals with Borel orthogonal: Introduction

-Thus there is an analogy between the collection $\base$ and the hierarchy of countable scattered linear orders given by the classical Hausdorff's theorem.
-However, the ideals $WO(\Q)$ and $I_{wf}$ are structurally very different, since $WO(\Q)$ is isomorphic to its orthogonal and this is no true for $I_{wf}$.
+There is an analogy between the collection $\base$ and the hierarchy of countable scattered linear orders given by the classical Hausdorff's theorem.
+In fact, we show that $A\su \Q$ is scattered iff $WO(\Q)\!\!\upharpoonright \!A$ is isomorphic to an ideal in $\mathcal{B}$.
+However, the ideals $WO(\Q)$ and $I_{wf}$ are structurally very different, since $WO(\Q)$ is isomorphic to its orthogonal and this is not true for $I_{wf}$.